lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is proposed that oracles submit exit reports using the new `DATA_FORMAT_LIST_WITH_KEY_INDEX` format, enabling the key type (`0x01` / `0x02`) to be determined reliably on-chain.

 At the same time, existing trusted entities (i.e., Easy Track for the Curated and SDVT modules) are expected to continue operating with the current `DATA_FORMAT_LIST` format without changes.
-This is acceptable because Easy Track already performs an on-chain verification that the reported keys belong to the corresponding module before submitting exit requests.
+This is acceptable because Easy Track already performs an on-chain verification that the reported keys belong to the corresponding module before submitting exit requests and Governance-induced reports are expected to be validated off-chain by the proposers before submission, so the risk of invalid key types being reported by these entities is low.

 #### Sanity checker